floe/tuxblet/README.md

 ### Backlight Control

-see https://bugs.freedesktop.org/show_bug.cgi?id=96571 - probably just needs to throw i915 out of initrd.
+see https://bugs.freedesktop.org/show_bug.cgi?id=96571 - probably just needs to throw i915 out of initrd, or otherwise force i2c-designware-pci to be loaded ASAP on boot (kernel cmdline?).

 ### WiFi